Wenderholm Regional Park: Biodiversity

 Whales such as southern right whales may appear to rest and calve along the coasts.
 Dolphins may be visible from the shores as well.

-The native bush of the park is the Pohutukawa, with the blaze of red in the summer, on the slopes facing north is the Kowhai bush which are covered with yellow blooms in the spring, and the low-laying sandspit.
+The native bush of the park prominently features pōhutukawa, with the blaze of red in the summer, on the slopes facing north is the kōwhai bush which are covered with yellow blooms in the spring, and the low-laying sandspit.
+The Maungatauhoro headland forest includes tree species such as tawa, kohekohe, taraire, tōtara, nīkau palms, kahikatea and rimu.

+Australian kookaburras can occasionally be found in the regional park, having been introduced to Kawau Island in the 19th century.

 History

-For approximately 1,000 years Maori lived in the area now encompassed by the park because it featured several natural resources.
+For approximately 1,000 years Māori lived in the area now encompassed by the park because it featured several natural resources.
 It was generally known as Te Awa Puhoi or 'The slow flowing river'.
 Te Kawerau related tribes lives in the area, settling in locations such as Te Akeake, a kāinga at the mouth of the Puhoi Estuary and Kakaha Pā, a defensive outpost located at the highest point of the peninsula, Maungatauhoro / Wenderholm Hill.

 The Auckland politician and entrepreneur Sir Robert Graham protected many of the ancient trees in the area from felling to be used for timber for ships.
-He went on to build a homestead in the park (now known as the Couldrey House), in the late 1860s.
+He went on to build a homestead in the park (now known as the Couldrey House), in the late 1850s.
 Many of the historic trees in the park were given as gifts to Robert Graham from George Grey.
 The name Wenderholm was the name given to Graham's residence.

-Graham planted many exotic species of plant at his home, and preserved a 19th century grove of pōhutukawa trees in the 1880s.
-Graham sold the land, and the homestead became known as the Couldrey House, named for its final owner, H.W.
-Couldrey.
+Graham planted many exotic species of plant at his home, and preserved a 19th-century grove of pōhutukawa trees in the 1880s.
+Graham sold the land, and the homestead became known as the Couldrey House, named for its final owner, Herbert William Couldrey.

-Wenderholm became the first regional park in the Auckland Region in 1965.

-In 2008, Nic Moon was appointed the park's resident artist.
-Her role was to create works specifically for the site, including some that involve the trees themselves.
+In the 1960s, Herbert William Couldrey had attempted to subdivide the land at Wenderholm for lifestyle blocks.
+Despite being approved by the Rodney County Council the Auckland Regional Authority appealed the decision and acquired the land for £185,000 on 31 March 1965 under eminent domain.
+Wenderholm was opened as the first regional park of Auckland following this.

+Recreation

+The Puhoi River is a popular spot for kayakers.